shaharsh624/shaharsh624/README.md

 ## ℹ️ About Me

-- 🌱 I’m currently learning **MERN Stack, Algorithms and Data Science**
+- 🌱 I’m currently learning **MERN Stack, Algorithms and Machine Learning**

 - 👯 I’m looking to collaborate on **Web development projects**